daphnedeng/quckbite/README.md

 # Feast
 Web design + development.

-This is an in class project.
+This is an in class group project.
 I worked in the a team of three to create this website.

 You need to download all files to view the website locally.